See phrases by Paulo Guedes at press conference on spending ceiling | Economy

 “I always told them: ‘Let’s not do anything wrong, let’s make everything transparent.
 If you want to leave, it has to be transparent, it has to be announced.
 I support you.’
 They negotiated, negotiated… suddenly, 24 hours before of sending a precatório, they said: ‘let’s go out’.”

 “But why?
 Didn’t we do everything right?
-‘Oh, but we’re breaking the roof.’ the poorest are without food, without gas, having to cook with firewood.
+‘Oh, but we’re breaking the roof.’
+I said, ‘Look, we pierced the roof last year for health care. the poorest are without food, without gas, having to cook with firewood.
 Well, nobody wants to get 10 in inspectors and let the weakest go hungry.”

 The ceiling is a symbol, but let’s not make people hungry, says Guedes